Research

 Joint with Joonkyo Hong

-In this study, we evaluate the reproducibility and replicability of Scott Orr’s (2022) innovative approach for identifying within-plant productivity differences across product lines.
-Orr’s methodology allows the estimation of plant-product level productivity, contingent upon a well-behaved pre-estimated demand system, which requires the use of carefully chosen instrumental variables (IVs) for output prices.
-Using Orr’s STATA replication package, we successfully replicate all primary estimates with the ASI Indian plant-level panel data from 2000 to 2007.
-Additionally, applying Orr’s replication codes to a sample from 2011 to 2020 reveals that the suggested IVs do not perform as expected.
+In this study, we evaluate the reproducibility and replicability of Scott Orr's (Journal of Political Economy 2022; 130(11): 2771–2828) innovative approach for identifying within-plant productivity differences across product lines.
+Orr's methodology allows the estimation of plant-product level productivity, contingent upon a well-behaved pre-estimated demand system, which requires carefully chosen instrumental variables (IVs) for output prices.
+Using Orr's STATA replication package, we successfully replicate all primary estimates with the ASI Indian plant-level panel data from 2000 to 2007.
+Additionally, applying Orr's replication codes to a sample from 2011 to 2020 reveals that the suggested IVs do not perform as expected.

 Work in Progress